ronnyml/snowplow-wiki/PHP-Tracker.md

  - install (If composer has not been run yet)
  - update (If composer dependencies are already installed)

-All the dependencies for the Snowplow Tracker are now ready.

 <a name="init" />
 ## 3. Initialize

 To instantiate a new Tracker instance we need to make sure the Snowplow Tracker classes are available.

 Include these 'use' lines in your project.

 ```PHP
 use Snowplow\Tracker\Tracker;
 use Snowplow\Tracker\Emitter;